JoeEberle/remote_process_automation_excel/readme.md

 ## Getting Started

-To get started with the ** Word Cloud ** project, follow these steps:
+To get started with Remote Process Automation for Excel, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies listed at the top of the notebook.
 3. Explore the example code provided in the repository and experiment.
 4. Run the notebook and your find your most Critical Data - EASY !
 5. You must provide a Logo.png file for your spreadsheets
+6. You must configure your congiguration file to iidentify the your logo file location
 6. You must designate which files or folders to format
+7. Test - Test - Test